-In Western culture, most of us are fearful of full moons, and some even make excuses for behavioral patterns because of it.
-There are studies that have even related deaths, accidents, and illnesses around the full moon; however, in Vedic Culture, full moons are more auspicious than the new moon.
+In Western culture, many people are fearful of full moons — to the point where they even blame the full moon cycle for out of character behavioral patterns.
+There are studies that have even associated deaths, accidents, and illnesses around the full moon.
+However, in Vedic Culture, full moons are more auspicious than the new moon.
+Let’s take a closer look at the full moon meaning as its past greatly influences the present.

-Western cultures believe that new moons are the day that one places aspirations on paper and begins new projects.
-To Vedic philosophies, the moon transits are adopted out of the Vedas (Ancient Hindu text which are guides or scriptures written in Sanskrit created between 1500 and 1000 BCE).
-They state that all celestial bodies are interconnected, thus causing actions and reactions.
+How often is a full moon?
+Approximately every 29.5 days.
+Western cultures believe that the day of the new moon should be when one places aspirations on paper and begins new projects.
+According to Vedic philosophies, the moon transits come from the Vedas, ancient Hindu texts which serve as guides.
+The Vedas were written in Sanskrit between 1500 and 1000 BCE.
+One big takeaway from these scriptures is that they state all celestial bodies are interconnected, thus causing actions and reactions.

 There is only one thing which is endless: the sun.
 As a result, the sun represents eternal and everlasting immortality.
 On the other hand, the moon is unique as it waxes, wanes, and can appear in all stages between new and full.
 In addition, humanity is presented in the cosmos as return, reappearance, and rebirth, leading many Hindus to believe in the concept of reincarnation.